theantialex/Product_EDA/README.md

 MRP stands for Maximum retail price, so there can be some NaN values in this column.
 No duplicate columns were found.

-After looking at the variations of values in each column, two columns were identified that needed some clean up in order to conduct further analysis:
+After looking at the variations of values in each column, two columns were identified that needed some cleanup in order to conduct further analysis:
 1) Discount column was transformed to contain only the numerical value of percentage.
 2) In Product_Size column 'Size:' prefixes were removed from some rows and 'Nan' string was replaced by NaN value.

 ### Data Summary

-After data preporation, summary of numerical features was obtained:
+After data preparation, summary of numerical features was obtained:
 ```
               S.No    Sell_Price     Discount
 count  4566.000000   4566.000000  4566.000000